 Got weaving problems?
 Stumped by your spinning?
 Our resident expert Nancy Reid will answer all of your burning questions in this new regular feature!
-Previously only available on our newsletter, we are moving Nancy’s informative column over to the Woolery blog for easy reference.
-In this month’s edition, we are sharing a few questions about fiber prep; to ask your own question, email firstname.lastname@example.org orclick here to post your questions in our Ravelry group!
+Previously only available on our newsletter, we are moving Nancy’s informative column over to the Woolery blog for easy reference. to ask your own question, email firstname.lastname@example.org orclick here to post your questions in our Ravelry group!

 All the Best,